siddhartha-gadgil/LogicTypesSpaces/source/_posts/2015-01-23-constructing-dependent-functions.markdown

 ## Recursion functions revisited.

 Functions on inductive types can be constructed using associated recursion functions.
-We clarify this in the case of the simple inductive types we have considered so far.
+We clarify this in the case of the simple inductive types we have considered so far, and extend this to some more general inductive types.

 #### Constructors for $W$

-For a type $W$, a constructor is a term with type that can be obtained in the following ways.
+For a type $W$, previously, we considered constructors as terms with type that can be obtained in the following ways.

 * $W$ itself can be the type of a constructor.
 * If $T$ is the type of a constructor, then $W \\to T$ can also be a type of a constructor for $W$.